Build a job runner¶

 Output params: None

-Functionality: Attempts to delete a dispatched executing Job in external runner.
+Functionality: Attempts to delete a dispatched Job executing in an external runner.

-When an user requests to stop the execution of job in Galaxy framework, a call is made to the external runner to stop the job execution.
+When a user requests that the execution of a job in the Galaxy framework be stopped, a call is made to the external runner to stop the job execution.

 Output params: None

-Functionality: Recovers jobs stuck in the queued/running state when Galaxy started.
+Functionality: Recovers any jobs stuck in a queued/running state when Galaxy was started.

-The following is a generic code snippet for recover method.
+The following is a generic code snippet for the

 ajs = AsynchronousJobState(files_dir=job_wrapper.working_directory, job_wrapper=job_wrapper) ajs.job_id = str(job_wrapper.job_id) ajs.job_destination = job_wrapper.job_destination job_wrapper.command_line = job.command_line ajs.job_wrapper = job_wrapper if job.state == model.Job.states.RUNNING: ajs.old_state = 'R' ajs.running = True self.monitor_queue.put(ajs) elif job.state == model.Job.states.QUEUED: ajs.old_state = 'Q' ajs.running = False self.monitor_queue.put(ajs)